test-kitchen/busser-minitest/README.md

 ```

 The test files use standard minitest assertions, constructs etc.  As an example, the test_default.rb file
-listed above might have the following content to check for the existance of a particulare file.
+listed above might have the following content to check for the existence of a particulare file.

 ```